angus-g/mom6-spurious/writing/paper/lock-exchange.md

 ![\label{fig:drpe} Average rate of RPE change](plots/lock_exchange_drpe.png)

-> The normalised RPE time series in Figure \ref{fig:rpenorm} shows MOM6 having a similar shape to MitGCM and MOM5, however the normalisation is calculated based on the state after the first timestep.
-If MOM6 has a lower RPE in the first diagnosed timestep than the other models, this will appear as more spurious mixing than it might otherwise be.
-I need to normalise by the initial condition here!
+The time series of normalised RPE in Figure \ref{fig:rpenorm} shows MOM6 having a similar shape to MitGCM and MOM5.
+Curiously, it appears as though the magnitude of RPE is higher in MOM6 than the other models, contradicting the result shown in Figure \ref{fig:drpe}.
+One possible explanation is that the RPE of the initial state by which MOM6 is normalised is less than that of the other models.
+However, the RPE rate of change calculation uses the non-normalised RPE and shows the true behaviour.

 Below a grid Reynolds number of 10, MOM6 performs very similarly to the other models shown in Figure \ref{fig:drpe}.
 At this point, the models are running under the threshold for saturation of spurious mixing.
 However, in the limit of saturated spurious mixing, MOM6 exhibits a slightly lower averaged RPE rate of change.
 This suggests that MOM6 may tolerate a lower viscosity than other models of the same class.